Edging - 8/10

 - 6-panel uppers allow for custom molding without excessive stretch

-- Not the best fit for super narrow feet
+- Not ideal for super narrow feet

-Regardless if you spend your free time swinging from wooden or rock walls, I am willing to bet you have seen the VSR in action.
+Summary: Regardless if you spend your free time swinging from wooden or rock walls, I am willing to bet you have seen the VSR in action.
 They aren’t exactly difficult to spot, these black and blue shoes seem to be everywhere right now.
 You would be excused for thinking that the Instinct VSR is one of the latest and greatest models to come out of their Italian workshop.

 While the Instinct VSR has been part of the Scarpa line for over 6 years now, there’s a good reason why they are still a common sight at gyms, crags, and comp scenes across the world: The Instinct VSR is a serious sending machine.